Green Card Electrical Project Engineer Jobs

 Expect recruitment documentation to shape your timeline

 PERM requires your employer to run a mandatory recruitment period, typically 30 to 60 days, before DOL will certify the application.
-Factor this into your start-date negotiations, especially if you're transitioning from an H-1B and your authorized stay has a hard end date.
+Factor this into your start-date negotiations, especially if you're transitioning from an H-1B visa and your authorized stay has a hard end date.

 Confirm the job description matches your actual duties